tvayer/FGW/README.md

 ### What is included ?

-* FGW for euclidean measures:
+* FGW between structured object with a cost M between features and structure matrices C1,C2:

 ![Alt text](coupling_on_1D.png)